 Workplace Violence Prevention

-- An internal website and downloadable toolkit dedicated to workplace violence prevention
+- An internal website dedicated to workplace violence prevention with a downloadable toolkit.

 Victim Advocate Program

 The Cleveland Clinic Police Department offers a Victim Assistance Program to all patients, visitors and caregivers.
 Through the program, we provide victims affiliated with Cleveland Clinic individualized, efficient and effective support, and resources to cope with the aftermath of a criminal offense, such as domestic violence, sexual assault, workplace violence, harassment, homicide survivors, assault, child or elder abuse, human trafficking and/or robbery.
 Advocates offer victims information about the different options available to them and support their decision-making related to medical, legal or emotional interventions.
 Services advocates offer include:

 - Providing information regarding victimization and the criminal and/or civil justice system.

 - Informing individuals of their rights as a victim of crime according to the Ohio Revised Code.

 - Providing local resources and referrals, such as counseling, shelter, transportation, etc.

 - Assisting with safety planning and protection orders.

 - Helping apply for Ohio Crime Victim’s Compensation and/or registering for victim notification programs.